Search now

 All trains in Switzerland are subject to mandatory ticketing.
 During the last years, the possibility to buy a ticket on the train has been gradually abolished.
 Buying a ticket from the staff is only possible if you report to the staff before departure.
 The extra charge for this service is CHF 10 per ticket.
 Therefore, you should make sure that you have your ticket before boarding the train.

-If you want to buy a ticket for your trip by public transport in Switzerland, you have many options.
+If you want to buy a ticket for your trip using public transport in Switzerland, you have plenty of options.

-• Through the SBB App: The SBB App is your faithful companion when traveling by Swiss train.
-Or with public transport in general.
-You can buy your SBB train tickets, view the timetable, get information about the stations and much more.
-Be sure to download this app if you want to support your trip in the best possible way.
+• Via the SBB App: The SBB App is your loyal companion when travelling by Swiss train, or using public transport in general.
+You can buy your ticket, check the timetable, get information about stations, and much more.
+Definitely download this app if you want to support your trip in the best way possible.

-• Online on the SBB website: On the SBB website you have access to the same functions as on the app.
-Plus a lot more information.
-You can also buy your ticket here without any problems.
+• Online on the SBB website: The SBB website offers the same functions as the app, plus a lot more information.
+You can also easily buy your ticket here.

-• At the ticket machine: Every train station has a ticket machine where you can buy your ticket.
-The SBB machines also sell zone tickets of the tariff associations.
-The tariff associations also have their own ticket machines, for example at streetcar stops, in buses or at smaller stations.
-Please note that you can only pay with cash at some machines at streetcar stops or in buses.
+• At the ticket machine: Every station has a ticket machine where you can purchase your ticket.
+The SBB machines also sell zone tickets for tariff associations.
+The tariff associations also have their own machines, for example at tram stops, on buses, or at smaller stations.
+Please note that at some machines at tram stops or on buses, you can only pay with cash.

-• At the driver: This only applies to postbuses and sometimes still buses.
-But the option is offered less and less.
-So if you are not in the middle of the mountains and you get on a postbus, we recommend you to take care of your ticket before getting on.
+• From the driver: This only applies to PostAuto buses and sometimes other buses, but this option is becoming less common.
+So unless you’re in the mountains and boarding a PostAuto, we recommend getting your ticket before you get on.

-• At the counter: Although many smaller stations no longer have a staffed ticket counter, you can buy your ticket at the counter in the larger stations.
-This is especially helpful if you need a more complicated ticket.
-Otherwise, however, you will be much faster if you use the app or the ticket machine.
+• At the ticket counter: Although many small stations no longer have staffed counters, you can buy your ticket at larger stations at the counter.
+This is especially useful if you need a more complex ticket.
+Otherwise, it’s much faster to use the app or the ticket machine.

-When you buy a ticket in Switzerland, it will fall under one of two categories: Route or Zone.
-Here, too, there are possible combinations and subcategories, which we will explain in more detail later.
-To begin with, we will start with the two main categories.
+When you buy a ticket in Switzerland, it will fall into one of two categories: route or zone.
+There are also combinations and subcategories, which we will explain in more detail later.
+Let's start with the two main categories.

-If you travel between two places that are not part of the same fare association, you need a point-to-point ticket.
-This is valid for one trip between your starting point and your end point.
-You may interrupt your journey as often as you like.
+If you travel between two locations that belong to different tariff associations, you need a route ticket.
+This ticket is valid for one journey between your starting point and destination, and you can interrupt your trip as often as you like.

-For example, if you are traveling from Basel to Lugano, but want to stop in Lucerne and spend the afternoon at Lake Lucerne, you may do so.
-If you continue your journey on the same day and arrive in Lugano at the latest with the last train, this is no problem.
+For example, if you travel from Basel to Lugano but want to stop in Lucerne and spend the afternoon at the Lake Lucerne, you’re free to do so.
+As long as you continue your journey on the same day and arrive in Lugano by the last train, it’s not an issue.

-Whether you buy a one-way ticket or a round-trip ticket, your point-to-point ticket is valid for a whole calendar day.
-Here, too, it is irrelevant whether you have to change trains for your entire journey or even change the means of transport.
+Whether you buy a one-way ticket or a return, your route ticket is valid for the entire calendar day.
+It doesn’t matter if you need to change trains or even switch modes of transport during your trip.

 You can buy the poibt-to-point ticket either online via the SBB website, the SBB app, at the ticket counter or at a ticket machine.